pcm720/nhddl/README.md

   <img src="img/logo/logo.png">
 </p>

-NHDDL is a Neutrino launcher that scans MMCE or _FAT/exFAT-formatted_ BDM devices for ISO files, lists them and boots selected ISO via Neutrino.
+NHDDL is a Neutrino launcher that scans MMCE, APA or _FAT/exFAT-formatted_ BDM devices for ISO files, lists them and boots selected ISO via Neutrino.

 It displays visual Game ID to trigger per-title settings on the Pixel FX line of products and triggers per-title memory cards on SD2PSX and MemCard PRO2.